wp-plugins/postman-smtp/readme.txt

 * Ask to see password when typing
 * (TBD): Check for GoDaddy SMTP server during Wizard and use that SMTP server
 * (TBD): Check for Gmail during wizard and remember for gmail api option.
+* When the wizard is looking up the email, disable the smtp hostname field
 * (TBD): Check for well-known domains and warn when configuring the wrong SMTP server
 * (TBD): Warn when using AUTH with NO encryption
 * (TBD): Wizard check server ID when configuring Gmail/Yahoo/Hotmail (MITM)